tinymce/tinymce-docs/_includes/components/choice-menu-items.md

 | shortcut | string | optional | Text to display in the shortcut label.
 To register a shortcut, see: [Add custom shortcuts to TinyMCE]({{site.baseurl}}/advanced/keyboard-shortcuts/#addcustomshortcutstotinymce). |

 > **Note**: The `icon` option for choice menu items was added in {{site.productname}} 5.3.

+For an example of how choice menu items are used in split toolbar buttons, see: [Split button example and explanation]({{site.baseurl}}/ui-components/typesoftoolbarbuttons/#splitbuttonexampleandexplanation).